1.2 Intersection of American Media and Culture

 Mass Communication, Mass Media, and Culture

-The COVID-19 pandemic disrupted the globe, so it should come as no surprise the systems of mass communication also underwent significant changes.
-Though talk of the coronavirus and its ease of spreading had circulated in the media for months, the NCAA’s decision to halt the Big East Conference championship tournament midgame, a move that cost TV networks $800 million in advertising revenue from the canceled games of the March Madness tournament (NCAA.org), signified the major shift the world would about to experience.
+The COVID-19 pandemic disrupted the globe, so it should come as no surprise that the systems of mass communication also underwent significant changes.
+Though talk of the coronavirus and its ease of spreading had circulated in the media for months, the NCAA’s decision to halt the Big East Conference championship tournament midgame, a move that cost TV networks $800 million in advertising revenue from the canceled games of the March Madness tournament (NCAA.org), signified the major shift the world was about to experience.